Mewcha1/NBI/_sources/intro.md

 # Nature-based Infrastructure for Enhancing Climate Resiliency of Groundwater Resources in South Florida: An Integrated Modeling Approach

-This project is funded by the [Environmental Protection Agency South Florida Program](https://www.epa.gov/fl) under the call "Addressing Climate Resiliency through Nature Based Infrastructure."
+This project is funded by the [Environmental Protection Agency Region 4](https://www.epa.gov/aboutepa/about-epa-region-4-southeast) under the call "Addressing Climate Resiliency through Nature Based Infrastructure."
 The project aims to evaluate and implement nature-based infrastructure features (NBIFs) that mitigate the effects of climate change on groundwater resources using an integrated modeling approach

  ![framework](Framework.png)